neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 drives [Go](/tags/go).

 Consequently, you should not worry that FP demands a radical transformation of your code base that is unrealistic for your timeline and unthinkable for your client.
-No need to send everyone to Haskell training and rewrite your code base.
+No need to send everyone to Haskell training either.

 ## Conclusion

-When you are facing increasing pressure to deliver more features in less time, your team needs to leverage the full capabilities of your engineering stack to maximize productivity.
+As you face increasing pressure to deliver more features in less time at higher quality, your team needs to leverage the full capabilities of your engineering stack to maximize productivity.
 No matter your situation, let functional programming be a weapon in your arsenal.
-Whether you transition to fundamentally functional languages like [Elixir](https://elixir-lang.org/) or Scala or Elm, leverage functional capabilities or extensions in other languages like Java or JavaScript, or even just adopt corollary principles like immutability, your team will write fewer bugs and catch others faster than you thought possible.
+Whether you transition to fundamentally functional languages like [Elixir](https://elixir-lang.org/) or Scala or Elm, leverage functional capabilities (or extensions) in other languages like Java or JavaScript, or even just adopt corollary principles like immutability, your team will write fewer bugs and catch others faster than you thought possible.
 You should see improvement in as little as a single sprint (in a [Scrum](/tags/scrum) project), and it's an investment [most software engineers are happy to make](/blog/the-art-of-software-engineering) that will generate huge